cmp-202/ssh2shell/README.md

  //prompts is an object of expected prompts and if they are to be showen to the user
  //finish needs to be set to an array of responses in the same order as the prompts object defined them.
  //see [Client events](https://github.com/mscdex/ssh2#client-events) keyboard-interactive for more information
- //if a non standard prompt results from a successfull connection then handle its detection and response in onCommandProcessing
+ //if a non standard prompt results from a successfull connection then handle its detection and response in
+ //onCommandProcessing.
  //see text/keyboard-interactivetest.js
 });
 ```